natefanaro/carspark/README.md

     * cd carspark/iOS
     * pod install
   * Open Carspark.xcworkspace
-  * Add device_id and access_token to iOS/Carspark/SparkCom.m
   * Build and install device on your iPhone or iPod Touch
+  * Add Device ID and Access Token in Settings.app or the 'API Settings' button on the Info screen.

 ### references